 Paper to trace pattern pieces

-Bow Tie Pattern Piece – Download it on the TEMPLATES page by clicking HERE.
+Bow Tie Pattern Piece – Download it in the Sewing Templates Libary page by clicking HERE.

 Cut a piece of Shape Flex interfacing to 10″ x 20″.
 Iron it onto the wrong side of your bow tie fabric outside piece.
 It won’t fit the whole fat quarter (a fat quarter is 22″ long), don’t worry we will fix that later.
 Just butt the edge of the shape flex up to the edge of the fat quarter on one side.